 Guarding young trees during their vulnerable establishment phase is crucial to successful tree planting, especially in the city where tree snappers, kickers, biters, absent-minded fiddlers and pilferers abound.
 Where rabbits and deer are the main culprits in a more rural setting, here Staffordshire Terriers and Homo Sapiens take their place, making fruit tree cultivation quite a challenge.

-At The Orchard Project, we use a guard system which was recommended by local arb expert, ecologist and all round tree champion Russel Miller of the Tree Muskateers, a consultant of the project in its early stages.
-These are made up of two 8ft stakes, each bashed a generous2 ft into the ground (which those of you who wielded the pile-drivers during planting day will remember by the calluses on your palms) then caged with two pieces of heavy duty wire fencing.
+At The Orchard Project, we use a guard system which was recommended by local arb expert, ecologist and all round tree champion Russel Miller of the Tree Musketeers, a consultant for our project in its early stages.
+The guards are made up of two 8ft stakes, each bashed a generous two feet into the ground (those who wielded the pile-drivers during planting day will remember the calluses on your palms!) then caged with two pieces of heavy duty wire fencing.

 This would mean the nice and tidy end is at the top, so you don’t have to worry about sharp bits (you’ll then have to cut a new weeding hatch at the bottom as the original will now be higher up).
 How low you make the guard will also depend on the vandalism threat at your particular site.
 Hopefully the trees are now an accepted part of the local scenery and the threat will have subsided.

-Step 2: Fold down the wire around the guard to prevent injury
+Step 2: Fold down the wire around the guard to prevent injury.

 Step 3: Cut holes in the guard to allow any other good branches to spread out.
 Ensure that the edges are safeguarded and that branches don’t rub by attaching some old bicycle inner tube with cable ties.

-Step 4: While you’re at it, make your weeding hatch safer by using the inner tube technique
+Step 4: While you’re at it, make your weeding hatch safer by using the inner tube technique.